mhcrnl/Techst-Editor/README.md

 Update 3.0

+Fun Fact:  Update 3.0 is going to have either over 2,000 lines of code or just under 2,000 lines of code.
+It's goingto be a big update.

 If you have any ideas or suggestions for Techst Editor's third update please let us know.
 Our email is contact@techsteditor.com